fclaerho/urest/README.md

 ### SECURITY

-**Urest** doest no support any native authentication mechanism for the moment.
+**Urest** does not support any native authentication mechanism for the moment.

 RFC 7233 §6.1 — Denial-of-Service Attacks Using Range